Microsoft Software Engineering Manager Salary in Czech Republic | CZK 2.75M-CZK 5.29M+ | Levels.fyi

 Software Engineering Manager compensation in Czech Republic at Microsoft ranges from CZK 2.75M per year for 64 to CZK 5.29M per year for 66.
 The median yearly compensation in Czech Republic package totals CZK 4.04M.
-View the base salary, stock, and bonus breakdowns for Microsoft's total compensation packages.
-Last updated: 11/6/2025
+View the base salary, equity, and bonus breakdowns for Microsoft's total compensation packages.
+Last updated: 11/7/2025

 Level Name